rapidsai/raft/docs/source/developer_guide.md

 ```

 This header has two responsibilities: (1) define templates to raise an error in case of accidental instantiation and (2) provide `extern template` instantiations.
-First, if `RAFT_EXPLICIT_INSTANTIATE` is set, `expensive` is defined.
+First, if `RAFT_EXPLICIT_INSTANTIATE_ONLY` is set, `expensive` is defined.
 This is done for two reasons: (1) to give a definition, because the definition in `expensive-inl.cuh` was skipped and (2) to indicate that the template should be explicitly instantiated by taging it with the `RAFT_EXPLICIT` macro.
 This macro defines the function body, and it ensures that an informative error message is generated when an implicit instantiation erroneously occurs.
 Finally, the `extern template` instantiations are listed.

 To actually generate the code for the template instances, the file `src/expensive.cu` contains the following.
 Note that the only difference between the extern template instantiations in `expensive-ext.cuh` and these lines are the removal of the word `extern`: